yantavares/liasm/README.md

 - **`make`**: Utility for automation of compilation.
 - **`g++`**: The C++ compiler from the GNU Compiler Collection (GCC).

+The assembler was tested succesafuly on OSX and Linux (both x86 and ARM).

 ### Assembling and Running Programs with `licc`

 To compile the `licc` assembler: